Sagarvishu/sql-student-performance-analysis/README.md

 - SELECT
 - WHERE
 - GROUP BY
-- Aggregate Functions (COUNT, AVG, MAX, MIN)
+- Aggregate Func tions (COUNT, AVG, MAX, MIN)
 - ORDER BY
 - LIMIT
 - Subqueries